Richard Tsai

 Richard Tsai (蔡明興 (Cài Míngxìng); born 1957 or 1958) is a Taiwanese businessman.
 He and his brother Daniel Tsai run Fubon Financial Holding Co., founded by their father Tsai Wan-tsai.
 On the Forbes 2016 list of the world's billionaires, Richard Tsai was ranked #722 with a net worth of US$2.4 billion.

-Tsai resides in Taipei, Taiwan.
+Tsai was born in Taipei, Taiwan, and resides there.
 He is married and has two children.